Do Cheaters Feel Guilty? What I Learned After Being the Cheater

-If you’ve ever wondered why people cheat — or why you cheated even when you didn’t want to — this might explain it
+If you’ve ever wondered do cheaters feel guilty, or why you cheated even when you didn’t want to, this might explain it

 Please read the main article: Healing After Betrayal: Understanding Cheater Psychology, Betrayal Trauma and Reclaiming Yourself